jc-20261/memory-system/README.md

 4. **3D module** — represents each memory as an assembly of primitive elements and extracts a spatial relation map.

+For a more detailed overview, please see page 5 of the technical paper: doi.org/10.5281/zenodo.22870201

 ## Requirements